Boilermaker74/Text-Editor/README.md

 This Application is Deployed to the internet using Render.
 The URL is https://text-editor-jeni.onrender.com/ The application has a client server folder structure.

 ![Alt text](./assets/1.png)

+When `npm run start` from the root directory the application starts up the backend and serve the client at local host 3000.
 ## Licenses
 ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)
 ## Contributors